Techno: School days

 Prior to achieving notoriety, Atkins, Saunderson, May, and Fowlkes shared common interests as budding musicians, "mix" tape traders, and aspiring DJs.
 They also found musical inspiration via the Midnight Funk Association, an eclectic five-hour late-night radio program hosted on various Detroit radio stations, including WCHB, WGPR, and WJLB-FM from 1977 through the mid-1980s by DJ Charles "The Electrifying Mojo" Johnson.
 Mojo's show featured electronic music by artists such as Giorgio Moroder, Kraftwerk, Yellow Magic Orchestra and Tangerine Dream, alongside the funk sounds of acts such as Parliament Funkadelic and dance oriented new wave music by bands like Devo and the B-52's.
 Atkins has noted:

 He [Mojo] played all the Parliament and Funkadelic that anybody ever wanted to hear.
 Those two groups were really big in Detroit at the time.
 In fact, they were one of the main reasons why disco didn't really grab hold in Detroit in '79.
 Mojo used to play a lot of funk just to be different from all the other stations that had gone over to disco.
 When 'Knee Deep' came out, that just put the last nail in the coffin of disco music.

 Despite the short-lived disco boom in Detroit, it had the effect of inspiring many individuals to take up mixing, Juan Atkins among them.
 Subsequently, Atkins taught May how to mix records, and in 1981, "Magic Juan", Derrick "Mayday", in conjunction with three other DJ's, one of whom was Eddie "Flashin" Fowlkes, launched themselves as a party crew called Deep Space Soundworks (also referred to as Deep Space).
 In 1980 or 1981, they met with Mojo and proposed that they provide mixes for his show, which they did end up doing the following year.

-During the late 1970s and early 1980s, high school clubs such as Brats, Charivari, Ciabattino, Comrades, Gables, Hardwear, Rafael, Rumours, Snobs, and Weekends allowed the young promoters to develop and nurture a local dance music scene.
+During the late 1970s and early 1980s, high school clubs such as Brats, Charivari, Ciabattino, Gables, Rafael and Snobs allowed the young promoters to develop and nurture a local dance music scene.
 As the local scene grew in popularity, DJs began to band together to market their mixing skills and sound systems to clubs that were hoping to attract larger audiences.
 Local church activity centers, vacant warehouses, offices, and YMCA auditoriums were the early locations where the musical form was nurtured.